rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 :::

-## Execution Light Clients (ETH1)
+## Remote Execution Clients (ETH1)

 ::: danger
-Light Clients will no longer be supported after the merge, as a result, they have been removed from the Rocketpool Smart Node as of 1.5.0.
+Remote Clients will no longer be supported after the Merge.
+As a result, they have been removed from the Rocketpool Smart Node as of v1.5.0.
 You will need to run a **full** Execution client.
 :::

 ### Client Comparison Table